Surzhyk: Literature

 Nikolai Gogol used the language extensively in his short story collection Evenings on a Farm Near Dikanka.
-Surzhyk has been an object of parody in Ukrainian literature since the very emergence of the Ukrainian language.
+Surzhyk has been an object of parody in Ukrainian literature since the very emergence of the Ukrainian literary language.
 For example, in the 1798 poem Eneyida, written by Ivan Kotlyarevsky and based on the Latin poem Aeneid, for satirical purposes the character "Filozop" speaks Surzhyk while standing over the dead Pallas.

 In popular culture

 Surzhyk is often also used for comic effect in the arts.
 Examples include the short plays of Les Poderviansky, and the repertoire of the pop star Verka Serdyuchka.
 The punk-rock group Braty Hadyukiny (literally “viper's brothers”) sings many of its songs in Surzhyk, often to underscore the rural simplicity of its songs' protagonists.